Join the Largest Ostomy Community

 Rach x

 I am not sure about other countries, but here, in France, I have been given (two free each year) a hernia support belt (a bit like a back support belt), but with a hole cut over the area of the bag, so the bag is popped through and just sits on the outside of the belt.
-In addition, I have a pair of underpants, with a built in pouch, so the bag doesn't just hang there, but is supported.
+In addition, I have a pair of underpants, with a built-in pouch, so the bag doesn't just hang there, but is supported.
 I think these are also available for the fairer sex.

-Good luck lass and keep smiling.
+Good luck, lass, and keep smiling.

 Linda,

 I also have to have this surgery and it sounds very similar to what you had done.
-Any suggestions on getting thru it?
+Any suggestions on getting through it?
 How did you deal with having the back wall of your vagina removed?

-I know that Weircomfees sells hernia belts, and there's another company - can't remember the name, but you could google it.
+I know that Weircomfees sells hernia belts, and there's another company - can't remember the name, but you could Google it.

 Good luck!